 How To Treat Your Own Burnout Symptoms

 Are you feeling burned out?
 Try these tips from the Mayo Clinic:

-- Talk to your supervisor to adjust goals.
+- Talk to your supervisor to adjust your goals.

 - Seek support from friends, family, colleagues, or employee assistance programs.